Newton Amos Blitch

-Newton Amos Blitch (1844 - 1921) was a state legislator and public official in Florida.
+Newton Amos Blitch (c.
+1844 – 1921) was a state legislator and public official in Florida.
 He served in the Florida House of Representatives and Florida Senate.
-He represenred Levy County, Florida.
+He represented Levy County, Florida.
 His post office was in Williston, Florida.
 He was a Confederate.

-In 1891 he gathered with other legislators supporting Wilkinson Call and was photographed at the Florida capitol.
+In 1891, he gathered with other legislators supporting Wilkinson Call and was photographed at the Florida capitol.

 He married and had five children.
 His funeral was a major event in Tallahassee His remains were transported to Starke for burial.